 When you go down in grades of leather, and therefore down in pricing, you’re taking away breathability and adding serviceability.
 So, in other words, you’ll have more protection against spills and stains, but you won’t have the breathability and raw smoothness of a top-grain hide.

-But, it’s important to keep in mind that all leathers are durable – in fact, they’ll last 7 times longer than fabric.
+It’s important to keep in mind, however, that all leathers are durable – in fact, they’ll last 7 times longer than fabric.
 So, regardless of the type of leather you invest in, you’re making a purchase that will last for the long-term, as long as you take care of it.

 Another common question we get is why is leather so expensive?